RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ## Product and Component Matching in CSAF-VEX
-Red Hat security metadata reports vulnerability information per product and component combination.
+All Red Hat security metadata reports vulnerability information per product and component combination.

 CSAF advisories and VEX data includes information about each potentially affected product and component and the relationships between the applicable products and components.
 Vendors must identify both the relevant products and components